-This paper shows a review investigation the possibility of increasing the efficiency of existing line test solutions for troubleshooting IPTV over xDSL, by the results of experimental research on real system under commercial exploitation.
-At the beginning of this paper the main weaknesses of the existing troubleshooting testing are described.
-In the rest of the paper the parameters of the physical layer of xDSL transceiver are listed, followed by analysis how they can be used for the purposes of more efficient measurement of parameters of copper pairs.
+This article presents a review of the investigation of the possibility of increasing the efficiency of existing line test solutions for troubleshooting testing for IPTV over xDSL, by the results of experimental research on real system under commercial exploitation.
+At the beginning of this article the main weaknesses of the existing troubleshooting testing are described.
+In the continuation of the article the physical layer parameters of xDSL transceiver are listed.
+In the reset this article provides a few specific examples of xDSL lines with their physical layer parameters of xDSL transceivers followed by analysis how they can be used for the purposes of more efficient measurement of parameters of copper pairs.

 Parameterization and synthesis of electrocardiogram (ECG) recordings are some of the most challenging problems in biomedical signal processing owing to the fact that ECG signals commonly exhibit complex temporal morphology and contain numerous artifacts of data collection process.
 In this paper, we present a fully automatic framework for accurate and robust parameterization and reconstruction of ECG waveforms.
 The method uses the observed signal to ascertain a nondeterministic model for the ECG signal and employs the Dynamic Time warping (DTW) algorithm to determine a non-linear temporal relationship between the established ECG model and the individual pulses in the ECG signal.
 The results of parameterization provide a set of data that accurately describe the morphology of the ECG pulses.
 The proposed signal synthesis algorithm is able to independently account for the temporal and spatial dynamics of consecutive ECG pulses and provide a faithful reconstruction of ECG signals.
 Performance evaluation experiments are conducted on a database of 135 one-minute ECG recordings.
 The percentage rootmean-square difference measure is employed to evaluate the quality of signal reconstruction and also validate the results of signal parameterization.